Where will I live while at Vesalius College?

 Does Vesalius College offer a Summer Programme that is open to international students?

 Yes!
 Each year, Vesalius College offers a 7-week Summer Programme that is open to Vesalius students, as well as to Study Abroad students.
 We generally offer a selection of courses at the 100, 200 and 300-level in each of our 3 major disciplines (Business, Communications and International Affairs), as well as a statistics and an art course.
 Week-long intensive seminars may also be available depending on the year.
 Please note that course offerings change slightly from year to year.
 Application rules and regulations also differ for the Summer Programme from those of the Fall and Spring programmes.
-For information on the Summer Programme and application procedures, click on the following links: Summer Programme Brochure, Summer Programme Regulations and Information, and Summer Programme Application and Registration Form.
+For information on the Summer Programme and application procedures, click on the following link: Vesalius College Summer Programme for more information.
 Information for upcoming Summer Programme is generally available by February of each calendar year.

 Regarding visas for the summer term, it is usually sufficient to obtain a tourist visa for your summer stay in Brussels.
 However, please contact the Belgian embassy or consulate in your home country for details.

 Yes, in some cases.
 Some partner institutions allow financial aid students to apply their financial aid to Study Abroad semesters.
 Please consult with your school’s financial aid department for details.
 Vesalius College does not offer financial aid to visiting Study Abroad or exchange students.

 Is it expensive to study abroad?